NairaD08/PushProgress/README.md

 2. **Log Exercises**: Navigate to the "Workout Tracker" section to log your workouts.
 3. **Track Progress**: Use the "Progress Tracker" to input and monitor your fitness metrics.

+You can login using a premade account: (username: test  password:Hi12345!)

 ## Technologies Used

 - **HTML**: For the structure of the web application.